 - Prepare to deal with the issues you can handle by focusing on them.

 - Avoid sources of stress.
-If, for instance, rush-hour traffic stresses you out, use public transportation or schedule your trip for a different time.
+If, for instance, rush-hour traffic stresses you out, 7 Effective Natural Methods for Lowering Blood Pressure, use public transportation or schedule your trip for a different time.
 Avoid people that cause you tension as much as you can.

 - Make time for relaxation.